andytinkham/CourseraGettingCleaningDataProject/README.md

 each subject.
 See the [Code Book](CodeBook.md) file for more information on the output data set.

+When the data is made tidy, it conforms to the definition of tidy data put forth by Hadley Wickham in his [Tidy Data paper](https://www.jstatsoft.org/article/view/v059i10/v59i10.pdf).
+* Each variable forms a column
+* Each observation forms a row
+* Each type of observational unit forms a table

+**NOTE**: The data set output by this script uses the narrow form of tidy data.
+The grading instructions specifically say this is OK.
+I chose to use narrow form after reading that many packages require long-format data instead of wide-format.
+See Sean Anderson's [blog post](http://seananderson.ca/2013/10/19/reshape/) on reshape for more details.

 ## Files
 Included in this repository are 6 files:
 * .gitignore -- keeps the source data from being checked in